-- Can name some different sources of food for animals.
+- Name some different sources of food for animals.

-- Can use food chains to identify producers, predators and prey. *This is from Key Stage 2 but we will be introducing the words now
+- Use food chains to identify producers, predators and prey. *This is from Key Stage 2 but we will be introducing the words now

-Polar Habitat Food Chain – Free Download from our store
+Polar Habitat Food Chain available for FREE from our store

 Access to the internet or reference books on the environment for research purposes